jsravn/dotfiles-nixos/README.md

-# nixfiles
+# dotfiles

+My dotfiles.
+It is primarily a NixOS configuration for setting up an entire machine from scratch.
+In addition it manages my user dotfiles using chezmoi, for use on both NixOS and non-NixOS systems.

-My NixOS configuration.
+# NixOS

-# Installing
+## Installing

 From the NixOS install image use parted or similar to create the destination partition and filesystem.
 Then mount the root to `/mnt` and the ESP partition to `/mnt/boot` (for UEFI systems).